jakobkroeker/FiniteFieldExperiments.M2/README.md

 ### FiniteFieldExperiments.M2

-Framework for finite field experiments for explicit and implicitly given ideals and parameter spaces ( FiniteFieldExperiments.m2)
+A Macaulay2-Framework for finite field experiments for explicit and implicitly given ideals and parameter spaces ( FiniteFieldExperiments.m2)

 The package provides also lifting of (polynomial) system solutions over a prime field to an extension field of rationals ( padicLift.m2 )

-To load the packages,
+To use the packages,
 install them first:

+- start M2 (available at http://www.math.uiuc.edu/Macaulay2/Downloads/)
+- run

 ```
 uninstallPackage"M2Logging"